Last Updated on April 26, 2023

-The stubbornness coupled with the Pitty’s intelligence and determination make it a handful if not trained properly.
+The stubbornness coupled with Pitty’s intelligence and determination makes it a handful if not trained properly.
 This behavior can come off as intimidating or dangerous, especially when it’s coming from a physically impressive dog.

 It’s important to remember that these are characteristics that many dog breeds are prone to display.
 Don’t let looks, history, and unverified myths interfere with your overall outlook on this breed.

 Remember that training needs to be serious with a Pit Bull.
 You may want to hire a professional dog trainer to handle the work.
 If you plan on taking the reins, these specific training methods will bring out the best in your Pitty.

 This should be the base of any dog training regime no matter the breed.
 Getting your puppy out and socializing it with other children, adults, and dogs will make her less skittish and shy as she matures.

 If you have other dogs, let your new puppy meet them and play outside.

 That said, the Pit Bull breed does best in a house with a fenced yard.
 A tiny apartment just doesn’t offer enough space to romp and explore.

 Scope out your local dog park and take your Pitty there on the weekends so she can get used to seeing and smelling new faces.
 Start by keeping her on a leash and allowing her to approach and smell friendly dogs.

 Do not let your Pit Bull off the leash in a dog park.
 In case a dog fight breaks out, her determination will have her fighting to the finish.
 This breed won’t back down when provoked.

 Because of their history of dog fighting, Pit Bulls have a natural tendency to show aggression towards other dogs.